Book Your Next Adventure: 1 (866) 383-9453 +416-746-7427

 WA Logo 2020 test 1 1

-Epic Belize the Ultimate Adventure Itinerary
+Belize Ultimate Adventure Itinerary

-10 Days / 9 Nights
+9 Days / 8 Nights

 collage-Epic Belize

-The Epic Adventure is a multisport journey taking you off-the-beaten path to coral reefs, rainforests and remote Mayan villages – ideal for those looking for an active, adventurous vacation that encompasses the best of Belize.
+The Ultimate Adventure is a multisport journey taking you off-the-beaten path to coral reefs, rainforests and remote Mayan villages – ideal for those looking for an active, adventurous vacation that encompasses the best of Belize.

 “I was very impressed with the guides/staff for several reasons.
 I am on a severely restricted diet due to food allergies & they were all able to feed me well & safely.
 The time & energy put into this undertaking was phenomenal & I truly appreciated this personalized care.
 Being able to do this kind of foreign adventure travel is now available to me!